rstrahan/aws-lambda-vertica-loader/README.md

 ### Step 4 - Prepare a client machine for running the setup tool.

-You will need a machine configured to run the setup and admin scripts.
+You will need a machine to run the setup script.
 You can use an AWS EC2 instance, or an on-premise machine - it doesn't matter.
 The instructions assume you are running RHEL/CentOS.

 Install 'git' and 'npm', if they're not already installed
 ```